facebookincubator/AITemplate/examples/05_stable_diffusion/README.md

 ```

 ### Download the diffusers pipeline files
-You must first register in Hugging Face Hub to obtain an access token for the Stable Diffusion weights.
+Optionally, you can use Hugging Face access token.
+You can register in Hugging Face Hub to obtain an access token for the Stable Diffusion weights.
 See [user access tokens](https://huggingface.co/docs/hub/security-tokens) for more info.
 Your access tokens are listed in your [Hugging Face account settings](https://huggingface.co/settings/tokens).

 stable-diffusion model has two variants - base and regular.
 For example: